Fire Safety Act 2021

 The Fire Safety Act 2021 received Royal Assent on 29 April 2021 and commenced on 16 May 2022.
 The Act amends the Regulatory Reform (Fire Safety) Order 2005 (the Fire Safety Order).

-We are pleased to welcome the commencement of the Fire Safety Act in England and Wales, and the Regulations in England, as important steps forward in strengthening the Fire Safety Order and improving fire safety.
+We are pleased to welcome the commencement of the Fire Safety Act in England and Wales, as an important step forward in strengthening the Fire Safety Order and improving fire safety.

 The Act clarifies that responsible persons (RPs) for multi-occupied residential buildings must manage and reduce the risk of fire for the structure and external walls of the building, including cladding, balconies and windows, and entrance doors to individual flats that open into common parts.